MojtabaHs/iPhoneNumberField/README.md

 ```

 ## Pricing
-It's completely **FREE for ANY kind of usage** to use but you can donate as much as you want using my crypto wallet.
+It's completely **FREE for ANY kind of usage**, but you can donate as much as you want using my crypto wallet.
 Remember that it is my pleasure to be a part of the commuinity and try my best to deliver my experience to anyone who needs it.

 <a href="0x14b7eC1d615707CbFFddADdbbCb76d875943cC74" target="_blank">